MT. LAGUNA CLASSIC

 Parking:

-Pine Valley Community Church 28944 Old Hwy 80.
+Pine Valley County Park, 28810 Old Hwy 80.
 To the extent possible, please carpool with your riding buddies!

 Rider Check-In: 6:00am-7:15am at Pine Valley Community Park